jdeneef/gitlog/README.md

 ### Prepare git-server

-install this script on your git-server.
-I use git-shell, so should be installed in ``git-shell-commands`` dir
+Install this script on your git-server.
+I use git-shell, so should be installed in ``git-shell-commands`` directory

 ```sh
 #!/bin/sh